-It was almost midnight, one Saturday in May 2002.
-While everyone else was asleep I was wide awake and studying earnestly for my end of secondary school exams.
+It was almost midnight, one Saturday in May 2001.
+While everyone else was asleep I was wide awake and studying earnestly for my CXC exams.
 Physics.
 These exams I thought would determine my future, or at least contribute to my exit fare out of a place I was determined to escape at the first opportunity.

-The only sound that interrupted the otherwise silent night was my wooden pencil scratching against pale blue lined sheets and the chirping of crickets that as a child I always thought was the sound of twinkling stars.
-I read my textbook one paragraph at a time, reading and re reading to make sure I understood and planned to continue this repetitive task until my eyes glazed over and were blinded with sleep.
-I figured I had at least two more hours, or more.
+The only sound that interrupted the otherwise silent night was my wooden pencil scratching against pale blue lined sheets, and the chirping of crickets that as a child I always thought was the sound of twinkling stars.
+I read my textbook one paragraph at a time, reading and re reading to make sure I understood.
+I planned to continue this repetitive task until my eyes glazed over and were blinded with sleep.
+I figured I had at least two more hours, maybe more.
 I was determined.

-I don’t know what I expected to see, but still holding my green pencil in my hand I walked to the window and looked down to see a man, medium build in a loose shirt and baggy pants walking decidedly up the driveway.
-Two seconds passed and he was now in the garage, an open structure the sides made out of concrete that cracked near the patterned top where it met the roof.
+I don’t know what I expected to see, but still holding my green pencil in my hand I walked to the window and looked down.
+I saw a man.
+Before I could register my shock and fear I quickly made a mental note of his medium build and his clothing - a loose shirt and baggy pants.
+Though I was momentarily frozen, he continued walking decidedly up the driveway.
+A few seconds passed and he was now in the garage, an open structure the sides made out of concrete that cracked near the patterned top where it met the roof.
 If I stood there and let him continue, in a few seconds he would be at the door that led to the washing room.
 If he entered this door and took three steps he would come to three concrete steps and if he walked up those steps he would find himself in the kitchen.
 Once in the kitchen, all he had to do was take eight steps and turn right and then he would have found himself facing the desk where my physics text book, and two TRINPAD exercise books filled with notes and equations was resting.

 I halted my mental cautions and before I had a chance to feel fear, started shouting MOTHER!